 1. When are my taxes due?

 April 30 is the date most Canadians need to remember.
 For the majority of tax filers, this is the deadline to pay any tax that you owe AND file your return.
-However, if you (or your spouse or common-law partner) run a business, you have until June 17 to file.
-The deadline is normally June 15, but since that falls on a Saturday this year, you get a little extra time to submit your return.
+However, if you (or your spouse or common-law partner) run a business, you have until June 15 to file.

 2. Can I file my return early?